inspera/blackbricks/README.md

   [FILENAMES]...
 Path to the notebook(s) to format.

 Options:
-  --line-length INTEGER     How many characters per line to allow.  [default:
+  --line-length INTEGER           How many characters per line to allow.
-                            88]
+                                  [default: 88]

-  --sql-upper               SQL keywords should be UPPERCASE.  [default:
+  --sql-upper                     SQL keywords should be UPPERCASE.  [default: True]
-                            False]

-  --sql-lower               SQL keywords should be lowercase.  [default:
+  --sql-lower                     SQL keywords should be lowercase.  [default: False]
-                            False]

   --check                         Don't write the files back, just return the
                                   status.
 Return code 0 means nothing would change.

-  --diff                    Don't write the files back, just output a diff for
+  --diff                          Don't write the files back, just output a
-                            each file on stdout.
+                                  diff for each file on stdout.

+  --indent-with-two-spaces / --no-indent-with-two-spaces
-  --indent-with-two-spaces  Use two spaces for indentation in Python cells
-                            instead of Black's default of four.  [default:
+                                  Use two spaces for indentation in Python cells instead of Black's default of four.
-                            False]
+                                  Databricks uses two spaces.  [default: True]

   --version                       Display version information and exit.
   --help                          Show this message and exit.

 ```